Michael A. Taylor Player Props: Twins vs. Blue Jays

-The Minnesota Twins, including Michael A. Taylor (.333 on-base percentage in past 10 games, 61 points above season-long percentage), take on starter Yusei Kikuchi and the Toronto Blue Jays at Rogers Centre, Friday at 7:07 PM ET.
+The Minnesota Twins, including Michael A. Taylor (.310 batting average in his past 10 games), battle starting pitcher Trevor Richards and the Toronto Blue Jays at Rogers Centre, Saturday at 3:07 PM ET.

-He hit a home run while going 1-for-3 in his last game against the Rays.
+He racked up three RBI (going 1-for-3 with a home run) in his last game against the Blue Jays.

 Michael A. Taylor Game Info & Props vs. the Blue Jays